craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/e_ Chapter Seven - Level Six; Here Comes an Old Soldier.md

 #### Evil Spleef
 - This large round chamber is floored in false tiles that, once damaged (15hp, 0AC), fall away to a smaller, second layer, and then beyond the second lies a pit of poisoned water.
 #### Greenhouse
 - This chamber is bursting with life - dense with flora and the fauna that calls it home.
+Any number of different plants could live in these green-houses, and they are kept healthy by their caretakers - the Guand - and the ravaging insects that pollenate these plants.
 #### Gladiator's Chains
+- A square chamber holds a circular divot some 30' in radius.
+In the center of the circle, an enchanted Manacle holds the current victor captive, awaiting their final defeat.
+When the victor is killed, the creature that killed it becomes the victor, and will be charmed by the Manacle to wear it (DC 18 CHA).
+Once the Manacle is worn, it cannot be removed by mundane means.
 #### Bonebuster
 - In this chamber there is a stone obelisk with a small hollow cylinder on each side.
 When a limb is inserted into one of these apertures, it is crushed, and a hatch opens on that side of the obelisk with a prize inside.
 Typically, this prize is genuine; small enchanted objects, ammunitions, or potions that have little to no downside.
 - While crushing a limb, the Bonebuster deals 2d8 bludgeoning damage to the character, and they will have their choice of a *Broken Arm* or a *Broken Leg*.
 A character with a *Broken Arm* has Disadvantage on Attack Rolls, Strength Saving Throws, and Strength or Dexterity Checks.
 A character with a *Broken Leg* has Disadvantage on Dexterity Saving Throws, and Strength or Dexterity Checks, and their speed is halved.